cableguy99/docs/docs/wp-and-research/economics-paper.md

 50K TAO deposit can earn staking rewards.
 A Candidate can resign, but the tokens will be locked for the next 30 days (1,296,000 blocks) after the resignation.

-- **Becoming a Masternode**: A Candidate becomes a Masternode when the user belongs to top 150 most voted Candidates in each epoch.
+- **Becoming a Masternode**: A Candidate becomes a Masternode when the user belongs to the top 150 most voted Candidates in each epoch.
 A Masternode can resign, but the tokens  will be locked for the next 30 days after the resignation.

 - **Reward**: The reward a Masternode receives in each epoch is proportional to the number of signatures he/she  signs.